salonisnaik/salonisnaik.github.io/content/authors/admin/_index.md

     date_start: 2022-11-01
     date_end: 2024-05-01
     summary: |2-
-      Acted as a team leader, developing a poster, which was presented at Cognitive Linguistics Association of North America
+      - Acted as a team leader, developing a poster, which was presented at Cognitive Linguistics Association of North America
+      - Acted as experimenter on study focusing on embodied cognition and gesture
+      - Attended and contributed to weekly lab meetings, discussing research findings, workshops, and tutorials

 # Skills
 # Add your own SVG icons to `assets/media/icons/`
 #skills: